By Jason Kronemeyer — Community Technologist & Co‑Founder, EUPConnect Collaborative

 Framing Leadership Through Walsh’s Lens 🏈

-When legendary coach Bill Walsh took over the San Francisco 49ers, he didn’t chase wins—he built a Standard of Performance.
+When legendary coach Bill Walsh took over the San Francisco 49ers, he didn’t chase wins - he built a Standard of Performance.
 This wasn’t about scoreboards; it was about culture, preparation, and respect.
-In my post‑retirement journey leading the EUPConnect Collaborative, I’ve found Walsh’s philosophy to be a powerful guide for cooperative leadership.
+In my work with the EUPConnect Collaborative, I’ve found Walsh’s philosophy to be a powerful guide for community-centered leadership.

 “Champions behave like champions before they are champions.” — Bill Walsh, The Score Takes Care of Itself